 3) Evangelicals believe that salvation is by grace through faith in the death, burial, and bodily resurrection of Jesus Christ.

 Therefore, all other evangelical beliefs are Christocentric and founded upon Jesus Christ and core apostolic beliefs.
 Such should be true of all Christians.
 All beliefs are built upon Christ.
-Because of these central beliefs, evangelical views upon social issues will remain conservative to biblical teaching.
+Because of these central beliefs, evangelical views on social issues will remain conservative to biblical teaching.
 Those who diverge will question, alter, and redefine what they belief as their core beliefs.

 Christians must share have these core evangelical beliefs, and the world may identify such churches as evangelical.
 However, salvation is in the name of Christ and no other (Acts 4:12; 10:43).
 Christians must declared, “I follow Christ” (1 Cor 1:11).
 Therefore, the churches of Christ remain simply “Christian.”
-Christians bear the name of Christ.
+Christians bear the name of Christ by being CHRISTian.

-Disciples of Christ are Christians meaning that they faithful followers and students of Jesus Christ.
+Disciples of Christ are Christians meaning that they faithful followers and students of Jesus Christ and His teachings.
 Luke recorded, “And in Antioch the disciples were first called Christians” (Acts 11:26b).
-That name “Christian” traveled north to Caesarea.
+That name “Christian” traveled south to the coast of Caesarea.
 Luke recorded Agrippa’s response to Paul, “In a short time would you persuade me to be a Christian?”
 Paul said, “Whether short or long, I would to God that not only you but also all who hear me this day might become such as I am — except for these chains” (Acts 26:28b–29).
-Peter declared to Christian enduring persecution throughout the nations of Anatolia, “Yet if anyone suffers as a Christian, let him not be ashamed, but let him glorify God in that name” (1 Pet 4:16).
+Furthermore, Peter declared to Christians enduring persecution throughout the nations of Anatolia, “Yet if anyone suffers as a Christian, let him not be ashamed, but let him glorify God in that name” (1 Pet 4:16).